joschro/tasmota_rules_collection/README.md

 ```
 PulseTime<x> 1..111ms / ((112..64900)-100)s
 ```
+in Tasmota's console in the webinterface with <x> being the number of the relay/LED connected.

 If the webinterface's timers are used to toggle on, make sure to set the timezone once in the console, e.g.
 ```
 Timezone 99